katysaintin/hors-kadre-yvelines/articles/17_IA_Danger_IAVSReseauxSociauxEN.md

 ## Final thought

-We are not entering a world where machines think for us.

-We are entering a world where we finally have tools that can support how we think.

-The danger is not that AI will replace our thinking.
+The danger is not AI.

-The danger is that we keep blaming the wrong system —
+The danger is that we keep looking in the wrong direction.
-and never question the one that has been shaping our minds all along.